bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The slope proved to be more difficult than we expected, more difficult in fact than the rest of our ascent.
 The terrain is steep and rife with vertical rifts.
 We encountered routefinding challenges as well as mild exposure; I don't recommend it.
 It's undoubtedly easier and quicker to ascend the gully (our posted GPX track is our descent which used the gully).

 We made our way back down to the saddle and then down the gully.
 Except for skidding on a couple of hard-pack spots, the descent was easy.
-We left the gully just past the end of the slab and made our way back to Chester Lake trail.
+We left the gully just past the end of the slab and headed back to Chester Lake trail.
 The easy trail gave us a chance to reflect on the day's trip.
 We saw and experienced much on Mount Chester, and we wondered how we could have forgotten it all 12 years ago.

 Starting up the trail